Ministry of Higher Education (Oman)

-The Ministry of Higher Education, Scientific Research and Innovation (MoHESRI) is the governmental body in the Sultanate of Oman responsible for supervising high education institutes and the development of high education policies in the Sultanate.
+The Ministry of Higher Education, Scientific Research and Innovation (MoHESRI) was the governmental body in the Sultanate of Oman responsible for supervising higher education institutes and the development of higher education policies in the Sultanate from 1994 until its merger with the Ministry of Education in 2026.

-The current Minister of Higher Education is Dr Rahma bint Ibrahim Al Mahrooqi "Royal Decree 111" Appointing a Minister of Higher Education, Scientific Research and Innovation, Royal Decree No. 111/2020, issued on August 16, 2020.
+The former Minister of Higher Education was Rawya Saud Al Busaidi, who was succeeded by Rahma bint Ibrahim Al Mahrouqi.

 History

-Prior to the establishment of MOHE, the Directorate General of Scholarship and Foreign Relations carried out a role similar to that of MOHE.
-After MOHE was established in 1994, the General Directorate of Scholarships and Foreign Relations was transferred from the Ministry of Education to MOHE and additional responsibilities were assigned to MOHE involving the supervision of high education institutes and the development of high education policies.
+Prior to the establishment of the ministry, the Directorate General of Scholarship and Foreign Relations carried out a similar role.
+Upon the ministry's establishment in 1994, the directorate was transferred from the Ministry of Education to it.
+Additional responsibilities were also assigned to the ministry involving the supervision of higher education institutes and the development of higher education policies.

 The competences of the Ministry of Higher Education were revised twice after its establishment.
-The initial competences were issued in 1994 and included supervision of SQU.
-These competences were revised again in the year 2000 removing all references to SQU, and then they were refined again in the year 2002.
+The initial competences were issued in 1994 and included supervision of the Sultan Qaboos University.
+These competences were revised again in the year 2000 removing all references to the university, and then they were refined again in the year 2002.
+In 2010, the Ministry launched an online portal to provide information on and easy access to its services.

+On 12 January 2026, the ministry was merged with the Ministry of Education by royal decree.

 Function

-The competences of MOHE are as follows:
+The competences of MOHE were as follows: